electricimp/Usb/README.md

 ### Driver probing procedure

 To get information whether the driver can deal with attached device, USB framework probes every registered device with [match](#matchdeviceobject-interfaces) function where  [USB.Device](#usbdevice-class) instance (attached device peer) and device exposed [interfaces](#Interface-descriptor) are provided.
 If the driver can work with this device and the interfaces, it should return new instance of the driver class.
-After that USB framework considers new instance as device operator and stops probing of other drivers if there is any in the list.
+After that USB framework keep on probing of other drivers if there is any in the list.

 #### Composite device drivers